-Vistaprint: 1.
+1. Vistaprint:

-Consists of the operations of our Vistaprint-branded websites in North Vistoprint Consists of the operations of our Vistaprint-branded websites in North America, Europe, Australia and New Zealand.
+Consists of the operations of our Vistaprint-branded websites in North America, Europe, Australia and New Zealand.
 This business also includes our Webs business, which is managed with the Vistaprint Digital business.

 Our Vistaprint business helps more than 17 million micro businesses (companies with fewer than 10 employees) create attractive, professional-quality marketing products at affordable prices and at low volumes.